GA-TBD/car_finder/REAME.md

 ## FUTURE FEATURES - WANTED
-* make responsive
 * seperate search algorithm by plate & by car info
 * handle httparty error
   * offline
   * doesn't respond.  timeout.
 This happened while testing!
-* handle database commit errors
 * debug account that displays some cars in the lots
-* move helpers out of app controller and into module

 # CLOSED OUT FEATURES & ISSUES